 Cream soup with lily root

-Add 15g of butter in a hot pot, cut onions, poirot, and a little salt and stir-fry.
-Slowly stir over low heat to prevent it from burning.
-(If the vegetables are no longer in water and become dry, add about 1 tablespoon of water and stir-fry.)
+Heat 15g of butter in a pan, add the chopped onion, leeks, and a pinch of salt, and fry.
+Stir-fry slowly over low heat to prevent burning.
+(Once the moisture in the vegetables has evaporated and they are completely dry, add about 1 tablespoon of water and continue frying.)

-Once the onions are soft, add 200g of the 265g of the lily root and stir-fry more.
+Once the onions have softened, add 200g of the 265g lily root and continue to stir-fry

-Add [A] to [3] and simmer for about 15 minutes to soften the lily roots.
+Add [A] to [3] and simmer for about 15 minutes to soften the lily bulbs

-Return the sieve [5] back to the pot, add fresh cream and milk, and heat it, and season with salt (not included).
+Return the strained mixture (5) to the pot, add the cream and milk, bring to a boil, and season with salt (not included in the recipe)

-Boil the remaining 65g of lily root in salted water for about 2 minutes, then pour it in a colander to drain the water.
+Boil the remaining 65g of lily bulbs in salted water for about 2 minutes, then drain in a colander

-Cut French bread to about 3mm thick, apply just a small amount of olive oil, butter, garlic, salt and cheese, and lightly unglaze in the oven.
-If it's crispy, sprinkle it with Italian parsley.
+Cut the French bread into slices about 3mm thick, spread a little olive oil, butter, garlic, salt, and cheese on top, and bake lightly in the oven.
+Once crisp, sprinkle with Italian parsley

-Add 10g of the finished butter to [6] to add a aroma, then simmer over low heat for a few minutes.
+Add 10g of butter to [6] to add flavor, and simmer over low heat for a few minutes

-Place cream soup in a bowl and garnish with boiled lily roots.
-Sprinkle some Italian parsley and pour in some olive oil.
-Serve with cut toast and it's finished.
+Serve the cream soup in a bowl and garnish with boiled lily root.
+Sprinkle with Italian parsley and drizzle with olive oil.
+Serve with sliced toast to complete

 -